Updated: September 20th, 2018

 We use services like Papertrail and Rollbar to provide an audit trail over our infrastructure and the Perdoo application.
 Auditing allows us to do ad-hoc security analysis, track changes made to our setup and audit access to every layer of our stack.

-All customer data is stored in AWS data centres Ireland, so it never leaves Europe.
+All customer data is stored in AWS data centers Ireland, so it never leaves Europe.